brettchalupa/BubOnTheRun/README.md

 ### Testing

-Test the game quickly on the Neko VM with `lime test neko -debug`
+Test the game quickly on the Neko VM with `lime test html5 -debug`

+- Update build with `lime build html5 -debug`
-Update assets with `lime update neko`
+- Update assets with `lime update html5 -debug`

 A note about test targets: